 If you're an American investor looking for maximum returns and minimum hassle, then you have four ways to buy China:

-1. Buy a Chinese index fund, such as the iShares FTSE/Xinhua China 25.
+1. Buy a Chinese index fund, such as the Xinhua China 25.

 2. Buy an actively managed mutual fund -- such as Matthews China -- that is concentrated in China.

-(Nasdaq: SBUX), and Yum!
-Brands (NYSE: YUM)that are expanding in China and that have made doing business in China a significant part of their growth strategy.
+(NYSE: HPQ), Estee Lauder (NYSE: EL), and even Krispy Kreme Doughnuts (NYSE: KKD)that are expanding in China and that have made doing business in China a significant part of their growth strategy.

 Each one of these approaches comes with its own set of pluses and minuses.
-Though the index fund is low-cost, for example, it will condemn your portfolio to holding nothing but enormous, bureaucratic, state-owned enterprises such as China Telecom.
-The actively managed fund might make more discerning stock picks, but it's also expensive -- and Malkiel's research showed that most of the actively managed China funds substantially underperform the index.
+Though the index fund is low-cost, for example, it will condemn your portfolio to holding nothing but enormous, bureaucratic, state-owned enterprises such as China Telecom

 Can you pick your own stocks?

-Of course, you'll probably feel more comfortable researching U.S. stocks that have a CEO who speaks your language, that sell products familiar to you, and that release financials you're more likely to trust.
+Of course, you'll probably feel more comfortable researching U.S. stocks that have a CEO who speaks your language (literally), that sell products familiar to you, and that release financials you're more likely to trust.
+So if you like HP's business here in the U.S., then getting China exposure is a kicker.

-That's particularly so because Malkiel recommends that when you're picking Chinese stocks, you avoid the big state-owned enterprises and instead focus on small caps that are run by passionate entrepreneurs, rather than the cautious (and Communist) Chinese government.
+If you are going to take the leap into China, however, Malkiel recommends that when you're picking Chinese stocks, you avoid the big state-owned enterprises like China Telecom and instead focus on small caps that are run by passionate entrepreneurs, rather than the cautious (and Communist) Chinese government.
 These stocks have more potential and more upside, and they're more likely to have been heretofore overlooked by institutional money -- so you might get a screaming bargain.

 To do so, however, you need to know a thing or two about China.
 And at Motley Fool Global Gains, we'd like to help you with that.